zwbgood6/make_env/README.md

 or deactivate you env when you are under `myenv`:
 `conda deactivate`

+Third, delete an environment
+`conda remove --name myenv --all`

 # Other command lines to know

 Find all env